-7.4 The delivery of planned growth set out within the Core Strategy is dependent upon the availability of infrastructure to support it.
+7.2 The delivery of planned growth set out within the Core Strategy is dependent upon the availability of infrastructure to support it.
 Strategic infrastructure improvements will be provided through the Community Infrastructure Levy and where localised infrastructure improvements, such as open space, community facilities and healthcare contributions are required as a result of, and to serve the new and existing population, the Council will expect them to be provided as part of proposals through Section 106 agreements or unilateral undertakings.
-The Council will produce a new Developer Contributions Supplementary Planning Document within the first year of adoption of the DPD.
+The Council will produce a new Developer Contributions Supplementary Planning Document setting out how these will be calculated within the first year of the adoption of this document.
 Affordable housing may form part of such contributions and this is dealt with by Core Policy 1.